-As part of an effort to make the city's roadways safer for people that drive cars, ride bicycles and pedestrians, while maintaining the existing number of travel lanes and improving connections with transit, the city of Phoenix Street Transportation Department is proposing a series of transportation improvements for 20th Street between Glendale Avenue and the Grand Canal south of Osborn Road.
+As part of an effort to make the city's roadways safer for people who drive cars, ride bicycles and pedestrians, while attempting to maintain the existing number of travel lanes and improving connections with transit, the City of Phoenix Street Transportation Department will be implementing a series of transportation improvements for 20th Street between Glendale Avenue and the Grand Canal south of Osborn Road.

-The 20th Street project corridor was identified as priority #4 out of 39 corridors for implementation in the City of Phoenix Bicycle Master Plan adopted by City Council in November 2014.
+The 20th Street project corridor was identified as the fourth priority out of 39 corridors for implementation in the City of Phoenix Bicycle Master Plan adopted by City Council in November 2014.

-In 2016, City staff applied for and was awarded a Maricopa Association of Governments Design Assistance Grant to complete a project assessment report to assess the current conditions and develop a series of safety improvements for the 20th Street bicycle corridor to transform it to a low-stress environment for bicyclists.
+In 2016, city staff applied for and were awarded a Maricopa Association of Governments Design Assistance Grant to complete a project assessment report to assess the current conditions and develop a series of safety improvements for the 20th Street bicycle corridor to transform it to a low-stress environment for bicyclists.

 The proposed plan for this project maintains the existing number of travel lanes on 20th Street; enhances pedestrian safety; and includes various bicycle lane designs such as buffered bike lanes.